cmacmackin/factual/README.md

 - [ ] Ability to set tolerance on a per-field basis

 ## License
-FACTUAL is licensed under the GNU Lesser General Public License (LGPL) v3.0 or later.
+FACTUAL is licensed under the GNU General Public License (GPL) v3.0 or later.
 The terms are provided in the file `LICENSE`.
-The LGPL make reference to the GNU General Public License (GPL), which is provided in the file `GPL`.
+The Lesser General Public License (LGPL) would have been used, but the Chebyshev pseudo-spectral implementation uses the FFTW3 library, which is licensed under the GPL.
-In brief, the LGPL allows this library to be linked to software under any license (with a few, minor, restrictions).
-However, should a modified version of the _library itself_ be released, it must be licensed under the terms of the LGPL or GPL.